-Category Name Description Additional IP addresses that are added from additional categories not more explicitly defined.
-Application Denial of Service IP addresses involved in application DoS Attacks, or anomalous traffic detection.
-Botnets IP addresses of computers that are infected with malicious software (Botnet Command and Control channels, and infected zombie machines) and are controlled as a group by a Bot master, and are now part of a botnet.
+Category Name Description Botnets IP addresses of computers that are infected with malicious software (Botnet Command and Control channels, and infected zombie machines) and are controlled as a group by a Bot master, and are now part of a botnet.
 Hackers can exploit botnets to send spam messages, launch various attacks, or cause target systems to behave in other unpredictable ways.
-Cloud Storage Providers IP addresses and networks that belong to cloud providers, which offer services hosted on their servers via the Internet.
+Cloud Service Providers IP addresses and networks that belong to cloud providers, which offer services hosted on their servers via the Internet.
 Denial-of-Service IP addresses that have launched denial-of-service (DoS) attacks, distributed denial-of-service (DDoS) attacks, anomalous SYN flood attacks, or anomalous traffic detection.
 These attacks are usually requests for legitimate services, but occur at such a fast rate that targeted systems cannot respond quickly enough and become bogged down or unable to service legitimate clients.
-Illegal Websites IP addresses that contain criminally obscene or potentially criminal internet copyright and intellectual property violations.
-Note: This category has been deprecated by Webroot BrightCloud.

-Category Name Description Infected Sources Active IP addresses that issue HTTP requests with a low reputation index score, or that are known malicious web sites offering or distributing malware, shell code, rootkits, worms, or viruses.
+Infected Sources Active IP addresses that issue HTTP requests with a low reputation index score, or that are known malicious web sites offering or distributing malware, shell code, rootkits, worms, or viruses.
+Mobile Threats IP addresses of malicious and unwanted mobile applications.
 Phishing Proxies IP addresses that host phishing sites, and other kinds of fraud activities, such as ad click fraud or gaming fraud.
 Proxy IP addresses that are associated with web proxies that shield the originator's IP address (such as proxy and anonymization services).
-This category also includes TOR anonymizer addresses.
 Scanners IP addresses that are involved in reconnaissance, such as probes, host scan, domain scan, and password brute force, typically to identify vulnerabilities for later exploits.

-Spam Sources IP addresses tunneling spam messages through proxy, anomalous SMTP activities and forum spam activities.
+Category Name Description Tor Proxies IP addresses acting as exit nodes for the Tor Network.
+Exit nodes are the last point along the proxy chain and make a direct connection to the originator's intended destination.
 Web Attacks IP addresses involved in cross site scripting, iFrame injection, SQL injection, cross domain injection, or domain password brute force.
 Windows Exploits Active IP addresses that have exercised various exploits against Windows resources by offering or distributing malware, shell code, rootkits, worms, or viruses using browsers, programs, downloaded files, scripts, or operating system vulnerabilities.